MX23RW : Sunday, March 16 21:46:35| >> :120:10155:10155:

 Aston Villa's Ezri Konsa pictured on December 21, 2024© Imago

-Villa's beating of Spurs in the FA Cup did not come without sacrifice, as Ezri Konsa was forced off the field in the first half with a muscular injury, although Emery is crossing his fingers that the defender's concern is not severe.
+Villa's beating of Spurs in the FA Cup did not come without sacrifice, as Ezri Konsa was forced off the field in the first half with a muscular injury and has now been ruled out of this one.

-However, the Lions might be strengthened by no fewer than three returns on Saturday; Tyrone Mings (knee), Ollie Watkins (groin) and Ross Barkley (calf) may all push to be available, but Pau Torres (ankle) and Matty Cash (unspecified) remain absent.
+However, the Lions should be strengthened by two returns on Saturday - Tyrone Mings (knee) and Ollie Watkins (groin) - but Ross Barkley (calf), Amadou Onana (unspecified), Pau Torres (ankle) and Matty Cash (unspecified) remain absent.

 Donyell Malen was an expected starter up front in the FA Cup with Watkins out, but one of two recent debutants - Marcus Rashford or Marco Asensio - could be in line for their first Villa starts here; each of the former's four Premier League goals for Manchester United this season have come against teams in the bottom six.

-Villa and Ipswich can empathise when it comes to fresh fitness concerns from FA Cup games; the visitors lost Sammie Szmodics in the 35th minute against Coventry, and there are fears that the attacker has suffered a recurrence of a recent ankle problem.
+Villa and Ipswich can empathise when it comes to fresh fitness concerns from FA Cup games; the visitors lost Sammie Szmodics in the 35th minute against Coventry, although his issue is not as bad as first feared.

-Szmodics should be one of five guaranteed absentees for the Tractor Boys on Saturday alongside Chiedozie Ogbene (Achilles), Wes Burns (knee), Christian Walton (groin) and Conor Chaplin (knee), although the latter could return before the month is up.
+Szmodics is yet to be ruled out of this game, but the same cannot be said for Chiedozie Ogbene (Achilles), Wes Burns (knee), Christian Walton (groin) and Conor Chaplin (knee), although the latter could return before the month is up.

-Thankfully for McKenna, both Julio Enciso and Omari Hutchinson are fit and raring to replace Szmodics, while new goalkeeper Alex Palmer is set to make his first-ever appearance in the Premier League.
+Thankfully for McKenna, both Julio Enciso and Omari Hutchinson are fit and raring to replace Szmodics if need be, while new goalkeeper Alex Palmer is set to make his first-ever appearance in the Premier League.

 Aston Villa possible starting lineup:

-Martinez; Garcia, Kamara, Bogarde, Digne; McGinn, Tielemans; Asensio, Rogers, Ramsey; Watkins
+Martinez; Garcia, Kamara, Disasi, Digne; McGinn, Tielemans; Asensio, Rogers, Ramsey; Watkins

 Ipswich Town possible starting lineup: